Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

-In fact, Oliver Lopez of Structsales says that “if you bring enough value to the first meeting, the client will want to meet with you again!”
+In fact, Oliver Lopez of Structsales says that “if you bring enough value to the first meeting, the client is more likely to want to meet with you again!”

-“I think an important metric to look out for is call-show rate,” says Brandon Fargo of Brahvia Consulting.
-“How often are your booked sales presentations actually showing up for the call?”
+Brandon Fargo of Brahvia Consulting emphasized the importance of this KPI and asked – “how often are your booked sales presentations showing up for the call?”

 “Activity is incredibly important, and tracking last contact/activity ensures that leads are being contacted and deals are being followed up on,” says Tim Parkin of Parkin Consulting.

-Balto Software’s Marc Bernstein recommends tracking conversation drip.
 “Here’s a quick summary: let’s say that your sales team closes 30% of their calls—a super respectable number.
 We know that this means 70% of their calls didn’t close.
-Where did 70% of your business go?”
+Where did 70% of your business go?

-“One of the most important sales metrics marketers and sales pros should be tracking are brand mentions,” says Jonathan Mentor of Successment – Vivid Digital Branding.
+Jonathan Mentor of Successment says that this is “one of the most important sales metrics marketers and sales pros should be tracking.”

 “For any business that has a strong online presence, track the ratio of the number of visitors to your site in relation to how many of them become leads,” says Jared Weitz of United Capital Source.

 “This KPI is a strong indicator of your website’s conversion rate optimization.
-Be sure to have a clear definition of what a lead is (i.e. signing up for a product or subscribing to an email list) in order to best capture this metric.”
+Be sure to have a clear definition of what a lead is (i.e., signing up for a product or subscribing to an email list) to best capture this metric.”

-“In my opinion, the most important sales KPI is leads to opportunities,” says COFORGE’s Eric Melillo.
-“It allows a sales manager to monitor inbound lead flow versus actual opportunities.”
+COFORGE’s Eric Melillo adds that this metric also “allows a sales manager to monitor inbound lead flow versus actual opportunities.”

 “It can also help evaluate when there might be trouble with lead quality or missed opportunity advancement from your sales reps.”